jungokasai/satijalab.github.io/seurat/install.md

 ld: library not found for -lgfortran
 ```

 To fix this, refer to the following [blog post](http://thecoatlessprofessor.com/programming/rcpp-rcpparmadillo-and-os-x-mavericks-lgfortran-and-lquadmath-error/).
-NOTE: you will need sudo permission.
+NOTE: you will need sudo permissions.

 <br>